God at Work in Us: Self-control

 ADULT SUNDAY MORNING BIBLE STUDY

 Loretta Inglis leads the ADULT SUNDAY MORNING BIBLE STUDY each week at 9:45 in Room 1.
-We will began a new 12 week Bible Study on February 16 on the book of Exodus.
-Everyone is invited to join us.
+We began a new Bible Study on June 22 on the book of Joshua.

 We welcomed Aleksandra Tevdoska who accompanied the chancel choir with her beautiful flute playing.